julija777/my-weather-rn-app/README.md

 - **City Search & Save**: Search for any city and save favorites for quick access
 - **Smart Notifications**: UV index alerts and umbrella reminders based on weather conditions
 - **Location Services**: Automatic location detection with fallback to London
-- **Responsive Design**: Optimized for various screen sizes with glass-morphism effects
+- **Responsive Design**: Optimised for various screen sizes with glass-morphism effects

 ### Technical Features
 - **Tab Navigation**: Three main sections (Home, FlyAway, More)